Problem? Solution? Chime right in!

 Chrome plating is a completely different finish, the steel is nickel plated then chromium plated.
 Chrome is more attractive in the opinion of most (it is shinier).
 It is also more expensive.

-One of my favorite vignettes, and a very applicable one, is from Peters and Waterman's "In Search of Excellence", wherein they suggest that restauranteurs who want to offer a quality salad at reasonable price should concentrate their efforts on making sure the lettuce is fresh rather than hunting for cheap artichokes.
+One of my favorite vignettes, and a totally applicable one for this question, is from Peters and Waterman's "In Search of Excellence", wherein they suggest that restauranteurs who want to offer a quality salad at reasonable price should concentrate their efforts on making sure the lettuce is always fresh rather than hunting for cheap artichokes.

-While the highest quality chrome plating can last decades on a truck bumper in the worst of conditions, it's very easy to do really poor chrome plating that accelerates rusting and deterioration rather than retards it.
-Nickel and chrome are anodic to steel, meaning that if there is a pinhole, nickel-chrome plating will cause steel to rust rapidly.
-Contrariwise, because zinc offers cathodic protection to steel, it always protects the steel, never hurts it, and it's far more difficult to do a really bad job :-)
+To wit, while the highest quality chrome plating can last decades on a truck bumper in the worst of conditions, it's very easy to do really poor chrome plating that accelerates rusting and deterioration rather than retards it.
+Because nickel is anodic to steel, if there is a pinhole or porosity, nickel-chrome plating forces steel to rust rapidly.
+Contrariwise, because zinc offers cathodic protection to steel, it always protects the steel, never hurts it, so it's far more difficult to do a really bad job :-)

 Ted Mooney, P.E.